Information Technology Services

 - Multi-Court Voice Case Information System (McVCIS): McVCIS allows you to call the U. S. Bankruptcy Court's computer from any touch tone telephone and hear the following case information read to you by a computer-synthesized voice.
 Please click here for more information.

-- Digital Audio Files (Coming Soon!): Within the next six months, we’ll be providing digital audio recordings of court proceedings via the PACER system.
+- Digital Audio Files: As of May 5, 2014, we’ll be providing digital audio recordings of court proceedings via the PACER system.
 In March 2010, the Judicial Conference approved the plan to make digital audio recordings available on PACER after a two year pilot project showed significant public interest in accessing these files.
 Prior to the pilot, access was only possible by obtaining a CD recording from a court clerks office for $30.
 The new digital files will cost $2.40 to download.
 The presiding judge will determine which audio recordings will be posted on PACER.
-Stay tuned for more information and a formal announcement about the availability of the audio court recordings in our court.
+Please click here for more information.